IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/scaling-policy.md

 ---
-title: Scaling ALM
+title: Scaling TNCO
 weight: 80
 ---

-The following guide explains how to prepare Agile Lifecycle Manager (ALM) to scale with CPU usage.
+The following guide explains how to prepare Telco Network Cloud Orchestration (TNCO) to scale with CPU usage.

 # Pre-requisites:

-- The [Kubernetes metrics server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/#metrics-server) must be running in your Kubernetes environment for scaling of ALM to work.
+- The [Kubernetes metrics server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/#metrics-server) must be running in your Kubernetes environment for scaling of TNCO to work.

-# Configure ALM
+# Configure TNCO

-ALM services can be setup to scale from the point they are installed by setting some custom helm values.
+TNCO services can be setup to scale from the point they are installed by setting some custom helm values.
 Each service has configurable options for resources and autoscaling thresholds.

-Before running a [helm install of ALM](/installation/lm/production/install-lm/#lm-install) you can create a custom values file with content like the following for each service:
+Before running a [helm install of TNCO](/installation/lm/production/install-lm/#lm-install) you can create a custom values file with content like the following for each service:
 ```
 <service name>:
   app: